 I’m not always in the mood to sink myself onto a low plastic chair and eat to the tune of a million scooters honking their way through the streets, so I have also sampled a wide range of vegetarian dishes from restaurants in Hanoi.
 While there is not a great selection of veggie-only restaurants in Hanoi, many of the top-rated restaurants in the Old Quarter feature a few tasty veggie dishes.

-These are some of your best options when looking for Hanoi vegetarian food in restaurants.
+These are some of your best options when looking for vegetarian restaurants in Hanoi.

 46 Hàng Trống, Hoàn Kiếm, Hà Nội